kehantan/labbook/docs/assays/mtt.rst

 Treatment
 ---------
 #.
-Treat the cells with compound with different dilutions.
-#.
-Prepare different concentration of compound by diluting in complete DMEM.
+Prepare different concentration of compound by diluting the compound in complete DMEM.

     Prepare 600 uL, 100 uL for each well, total of 5 well per concentration.